CS207ProjectGroup8/cs207-FinalProject/README.md

 ## Usage

 ### AutoDiffObject
 Users can instantiate variables they wish to differentiate and then combine these variables into a function, which will now contain the function value and first derivative.
 To call vector-valued functions, simply create a list of functions.
-Users can specify an option argument `H=True` if they wish to compute the second derivative as well.
+Users can specify an optional argument `H=True` if they wish to compute the second derivative as well.

 `x = AutoDiff(3, 'x')
 y = AutoDiff(4, 'y')